 The Feast of the Visitation of the Blessed Virgin Mary

-I’m relatively certain most of us know today’s passage from the Gospel of Luke.
-After hearing the news from the angel that she would give birth to the Messiah, Mary traveled “in haste” from Nazareth to the house of her cousin Elizabeth and her husband, Zechariah, which was in a village in the hill country of Judea.
+In today’s passage from the Gospel of Luke, Mary, after hearing the news from the angel that she would give birth to the Messiah, traveled “in haste” from Nazareth to the house of her cousin Elizabeth and her husband, Zechariah, which was in a village in the hill country of Judea.
 When Mary arrived, she found her elderly cousin also pregnant.

-There are so many moments in this passage about which I could write.
+There are so many moments in this passage which leap out to me as important, lifechanging encounters with God.
+Let’s look at them briefly.
 Elizabeth was thought barren, but was now carrying John the Baptist.
 And Mary, in the midst of a very interesting marital situation, has a heavenly messenger tell her she’s carrying the Son of God.
 Both of these women were in the middle of truly miraculous pregnancies, having had remarkable and world-changing encounters with God.
 And then there’s the fact that, in those days, the lengthy and difficult journey for someone entering her (probably) 2nd trimester could have been disastrous.
 Or that God inspired Mary to go on this journey and be with her family.
 And what about Elizabeth’s greeting to Mary?
 “Elizabeth, filled with the Holy Spirit, cried out in a loud voice, ‘Most blessed are you among women, and blessed is the fruit of your womb.
 And how does it happen to me, that the mother of my Lord should come to me?’”
 Mary’s response is equally amazing, “My soul proclaims the greatness of the Lord…” which we now pray as the Magnificat.

 Such wonder, richness, and depth.